mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Redo collimated gammas with all three at 0 deg.
 Redo STNG for prism at 0 deg
 - [ ] Check gain on the 4 Sipm Cs run.
 Do the sum normally.
 Then compare to the sum after shifting them all in L slightly (multiply the pulse trace)
 - [ ] Find the best way to represent the collimated data.
 It looks weird now
+- [ ] Redo the 4 SiPM CFD crossing and average pulse to use the new data, collimated

 ## Completed